Tamiko Jones: Career

-Barbara Tamiko Ferguson was born in Kyle, West Virginia, and has part Japanese, British, and Cherokee descent.
+Barbara Tamiko Ferguson was born in Kyle, West Virginia, and is of part Japanese, British, and Cherokee descent.
 Her middle name, Tamiko, is of Japanese origin.
 She was raised in Detroit where she first started singing she made her professional debut in a club in 1961.
 She began her career performing pop songs in a jazz style.
 Her first record release, credited simply as Timiko, was "Is It A Sin?", issued by Checker Records in 1963.
 She moved to the Atco label, where she recorded "Rhapsody" as Tamiko in 1964.

 By 1966 she had moved to the Golden World label, recording "I'm Spellbound".
 Next she moved to Atlantic Records, where she released several singles during 1967, including "Boy You're Growing On Me".
 That year, she also recorded the album A Mann and a Woman with jazz flutist Herbie Mann.
 During the 1960s, she also appeared as an extra in several movies.

 In August 1967, after the release of her album with Mann, she was signed by Jimmy Wisner's new label December Records.
 Wisner had arranged and conducted a number of the tracks on A Mann And A Woman, this resulted in the album Tamiko, released in February 1968.

 In 1968, after being hospitalized with polio, she met singer Solomon Burke, and they recorded several duets.
 Jones became Burke's fiancée and manager for a time, and co-produced his cover of the Creedence Clearwater Revival hit single "Proud Mary".

-She also recorded the album I'll Be Anything For You, arranged by Artie Butler, produced by Creed Taylor's for his CTI label, an imprint of A%26M Records at the time.
+She also recorded the album I'll Be Anything For You, arranged by Artie Butler, produced by Creed Taylor's for his CTI label, an imprint of A&M Records at the time.
 All the tracks were short, radio format and resulted in two singles, Ya Ya / Goodnight My Love and Goodnight, My Love / Please Return Your Love To Me.
 The recording sessions for the album were held in two studios - In June, with Solomon Burke, at the Sam Phillips Phillips Recording studio and in September at the Van Gelder Studio.